Frances Fisher: Film

 Fisher made her film debut in Can She Bake a Cherry Pie?
 (1983) and later appeared in Patty Hearst directed by Paul Schrader.
-In 1989 she appeared in Pink Cadillac opposite Clint Eastwood, and the pair began a six-year offscreen relationship.
+In 1989 she appeared in Pink Cadillac opposite Clint Eastwood, and the pair began an offscreen relationship.
 The following year she appeared in Welcome Home, Roxy Carmichael.

 In 1992, Fisher had her break-out role in Unforgiven, an Academy Award-winning film directed by Clint Eastwood, who also starred.
 In later years she began acting regularly in major and independent films.
 Her most famous role in film was as the society matron Ruth DeWitt Bukater, the mother of the character played by Kate Winslet, in the 1997 blockbuster Titanic.
-She appeared in True Crime (1999) with Eastwood as D.A.
+She appeared in True Crime (1999) with Eastwood as D.A., and Gone in 60 Seconds (2000) as Junie, the wife of the character played by Robert Duvall.

 Fisher had a role in House of Sand and Fog (2003), another Academy Award-nominated film.
-In 2004, she appeared in Laws of Attraction as Julianne Moore's mother, even though she is only 8 years older.
+In 2004, she appeared in Laws of Attraction as Julianne Moore's mother, even though she is only eight years older.
 Fisher worked on four films in 2006, including Peter Berg's The Kingdom, and Paul Haggis' In the Valley of Elah.
 The same year, she appeared in the film Jolene with Jessica Chastain as her lover.
 She served as an official festival judge for the 2011 Noor Iranian Film Festival in Los Angeles.
 In 2011, she appeared in The Lincoln Lawyer and The Roommate.

 Fisher appeared as Maggie Stryder in the 2013 film The Host with Saoirse Ronan and William Hurt.
 She also appeared in the films The Potters and You're Not You, both released in 2014.

 Fisher appeared in the film Woman in Gold (2015), playing the mother of Randol Schoenberg (Ryan Reynolds).